Key Breed Facts

 Average Cost to keep/care for a Maltipoo

-The Maltipoo is a small and very popular cross breed that's relatively new to the dog scene with their parent breeds being the pedigree Poodle and the pedigree Maltese.
+The Maltipoo is a small and very popular cross breed that's relatively new to the dog scene with their parent breeds being the Toy or Miniature Poodle and the Maltese, both of which are pure breeds.
 Over the years, these charming little dogs have found their way into the hearts and homes of people throughout the world, thanks to their adorable looks and the fact they have inherited many of their parent breeds traits which includes their intelligence and playfulness.
-Although the Maltipoo is not Kennel Club registered as a breed in its own right, many clubs have been established not only in the UK, but in other parts of the world with an end goal being to breed healthy first, second, third and fourth generation dogs.

 The Maltipoo is among the more recent deliberate crossbreeds to have appeared on the scene over recent years.
 They were first bred in the States to be companions and family pets that boasted having low and non-shedding coats which meant that people who usually suffered from pet-related allergies would be able to share their homes with a small sized canine companion.
 However, the jury is still out as to whether Maltipoos are as hypoallergenic as they were first thought to be.